Web Standards

 Making Content Easy to Understand

 While video, images and graphics are effective supporting elements, text is the heart and soul of a web page.
 And JSOM Web Services has researched and tested the most effective ways to present the words on your pages.
+Text should be concise and not duplicated, as pages without distinct information can hinder search engine rankings.

 Learn more about how and why we work with headings, paragraphs, readability, styling text, lists, dates and times to ensure that your page is a pleasure to read.